 “Building a brand that fosters market share growth means looking at the market differently.
 The brand definition is the values of the target audience rather than descriptions of your own business delivery model.”

-Branding energy and utilities to build preference.
+Branding energy and utilities to build preference

 There is great opportunity in branding energy and utilities.
 Energy and utilities have more in common than just the delivery of energy sources.
-Rather, there is a difference in a brand that delivers gasoline to automobiles (like multi-nationals like ExxonMobil and TEXACO) and public utilities that provide power and energy (both natural gas and electricity) to geographic specific areas like ConEdison and Southwest Gas.
+Rather, there is a difference in a brand that delivers gasoline to automobiles (like multi-nationals like ExxonMobil and BP) and public utilities that provide power and energy (both natural gas and electricity) to geographic specific areas like ConEdison and Southwest Gas.

 Branding energy and utilities.
-How Do You Differentiate a Commodity?
+How do you differentiate a commodity?

 There are many companies that traffic in the delivery of commodities that believe investment in brand is a waste of money.
 They believe that the only differentiator in such a market is price.
-The believe any investment that has a cost attached to it is counterproductive to their desire to simply deliver the lowest priced commodity product on the market.
+They believe any investment that has a cost attached to it is counterproductive to their desire to simply deliver the lowest priced commodity product on the market.

 Such companies rely on the protection of geographic barriers and legislation.
 They do not understand the human behaviors that influences all purchase decisions.

 Brand value to your customers can be boiled down to simplicity.
 They seek simplicity in decision-making and use brand to help them make their purchase decisions easier.
-When Branding energy and utilities, the promise of that brand should never be a description of category benefits (table stakes) and yet often it is conveyed as exactly that.
+When branding energy and utilities, the promise of that brand should never be a description of category benefits (table stakes) and yet often it is conveyed as exactly that.

 How many public utility companies define their brand in terms of reliability?